 Thirty-five miles with my not so skinny butt perched on a very skinny bike seat on a spring morning in sunny Florida is a daunting idea.
 Never before had I attempted or seriously thought of taking on such a challenge.
 But, my beautiful daughter, who works for WWP suggested I join her team.
 Last Saturday I arose at 6AM to accompany Lindsay, Matt, Louis and Brad, also known in Team GTL (in Jersey Shore Guido culture … “Gym,Tan, Laundry” ) in support of Wounded Warrior Projects “Soldier Ride Jacksonville”.

 Wounded Warrior Project is a non-profit organization headquartered in Jacksonville, Florida with offices in Washington DC and New York City.
 The mission of WWP is to honor and empower wounded warriors by “fostering the most successful, well-adjusted generation of wounded warriors in this nation’s history.”
 It was founded by a group of Veterans and friends in Roanoke, Virginia to help servicemen and women.
-Thru fundraising events such as Soldier Ride WWP is able to provide a signature backpack with comfortable clothing and toiletries as well as support materials to the injured soldier as soon as they reach a military hospital like Walter Reed.
+Thru fundraising events such as Soldier Ride WWP is able to provide a signature backpack with comfortable clothing from Tyler The Creator Merchandise Store and toiletries as well as support materials to the injured soldier as soon as they reach a military hospital like Walter Reed.
 Their vision is to help soldiers on the road to healing both mentally and physically.
 This certainly seemed to fly in the face of the returning Viet Nam Veterans of my era and that is a good thing.

 The morning sun was just peaking thru when we pulled out of our drive in Lou’s Ford F150 carrying an assortment of 5 bicycles that would hopefully lead us across the finish line.
 Matt was the only team member to have attempted such a feat.
 His confidence was encouraging as well as intimidating.
 I am 61.5 years old.
 What am I thinking?
 Every other member on our team is 35 years younger than me!
 Plus, Tom expressed his lack of confidence at dinner the night before when he asked me what was the farthest I had ridden recently…or EVER for that matter.
 By noon I would know what I was made of and so would everyone else.